Goufalite/OreToParts/README.md

 ## EVA Refuel

 [If you deactivated jetpack and cylinder refueling](https://forum.kerbalspaceprogram.com/index.php?/topic/139980-130-community-database-of-module-manager-patches-for-stock-ksp/&do=findComment&comment=4005087), you can use this refueler to transform Ore or Monoprop (or any custom resource) into EVA fuel.
-Just put the parts you want to refuel in the inventory of the part having the refueler (doesn't work on kerbals yet...)'.
+Just put the parts you want to refuel in the inventory of the part having the refueler.

+Kerbals present in the part containing the refueler will have their jetpacks refueled too!

 ## Licence